Coherent excitation energy transfer in model photosynthetic reaction center: Effects of non-Markovian quantum environment: Summary

 \section{Summary}

-In this work, we propose a mixed DEOM--Lindblad approach to study the transient dynamics and steady-state current--voltage behaviors of a modeled photosynthetic heat engine.
+In this work, we propose a mixed DEOM--Lindblad approach to study the transient dynamics and steady-state current--voltage behaviors of a model photosynthetic reaction center system.
 The photon bath (light) influence is treated via the Lindblad dissipative superoperator while that of the phonon environment is via the exact DEOM method taking into account the non-Markovian and non-perturbative effects.
-The correlation between photon and phonon baths' couplings on the reduced system are also included in the construction of the DEOM--Lindblad formalism.
-The transfer dynamics and steady-state current--voltage behaviors are demonstrated with different approaches, the mixed DEOM--Lindblad, complete Lindblad, DEOM--Lindblad with classical bath limit, for comparison.
-Distinguished from the other two methods, the mixed DEOM--Lindblad simulation results exhibit the transferring coherence up to a few hundreds femtoseconds and a switch--analogue environment manipulation effect on the electric current.
-As DEOM is an accurate method, the present observed properties are expected to be extended to more complex and realistic systems.
+The correlation between photon and phonon baths' couplings on the reduced system are also included in the construction of the mixed DEOM--Lindblad formalism.
+The transfer dynamics and steady-state current--voltage behaviors are compared among different approaches, the mixed DEOM--Lindblad, complete Lindblad, and DEOM--Lindblad with classical bath limit, to explore the non-Markovian quantum environment effects.
+Distinguished from the other two methods, results via the mixed DEOM--Lindblad simulation exhibit the transfer coherence up to a few hundreds femtoseconds and an environment manipulation effect on the current enhancement.
+As DEOM is an accurate method, the present observations of non-Markovian quantum coherent effects are expected to be extended to more complex and realistic systems and be helpful to the design of organic photovoltaic devices.